-Pharmacy Network users can check the status of the Pharmacy Network through the - EHR Service Desk - Newfoundland and Labrador Centre for Health Information (http://www.nlchi.nl.ca/index.php/ehr-service-desk) link or by calling 1-877-752-6006.
+Pharmacy Network users can check the status of the Pharmacy Network by calling 1-877-752-6006.

 While all efforts are made to ensure smooth operation of the NL EHR, technical problems may arise.
-If you encounter problems please contact either the Centre Service Desk (SD) or the pharmacy local vendor service desk.
+If you encounter problems please contact either the Centre Service Desk or the pharmacy's local system vendor service desk.
 Please review below (Tier 1 vs. 2) and place the call appropriately for faster service.